Deep-Machine-Vision/ml-pointconvformer/README.md

 6. Run ```sh run_distributed.sh num_gpus config_file_name``` to train the model with num_gpus GPUs, or python train_ScanNet_DDP_WarmUP.py --config configPCF_10cm.yaml to train the model with a single GPU.

 7. To enable GPU-based KNN computation, set `post_knn: true` in the configuration file.
 Refer to [`train_ScanNet_DDP_WarmUP.py`](./train_ScanNet_DDP_WarmP.py) for an example implementation, Load data (`features`, `pointclouds`, `target`, `norms`, `points_stored`), Compute kNN edges using `compute_knn_packed()`, Prepare edges for further processing using `prepare()`
+    For the 'keops' method, one needs to install keops by `pip install pykeops`.
+    For the 'brute_force' method, one needs to [install cuvs](https://docs.rapids.ai/api/cuvs/nightly/build/).

-8. To enable optimized PointConv CUDA kernels for saving peak GPU memory usage, set `USE_CUDA_KERNEL: True` and `PCONV_OPT: True` in the configuration file.
+9. To enable optimized PointConv CUDA kernels for saving peak GPU memory usage, set `USE_CUDA_KERNEL: True` and `PCONV_OPT: True` in the configuration file.
 Refer to ['configPCF_Opt_10cm.yaml'](./configs/configPCF_Opt_10cm.yaml).
 Use the fused PointConv and Linear layer CUTLASS forward and fused CUDA backward kernels, Compute kNN Inverse mapping indices for all the edges, use the inverse indices in the backward kernel to compute gradients.

 ### Evaluation